reasonmii/ref_R/statQuest/PCA.md

 ```

 **Here's what the dataframe looks like**
-We have one row per sample
+</br>We have one row per sample
-Each row has a sample ID and X/Y coordinates for that sample
+</br>Each row has a sample ID and X/Y coordinates for that sample

 ```{r}
 pca.data
 ```

 The X-axis tells us what percentage of the variation in the original data that PC1 accounts for
-The Y-axis tells us what percentage of the variation in the original data that PC2 accounts for
+</br>The Y-axis tells us what percentage of the variation in the original data that PC2 accounts for
-Now the samples are labeled, so we know which ones are on the left and the right
+</br>Now the samples are labeled, so we know which ones are on the left and the right
-**★ geom_text : plot the labels, rather than dots or some other shape**
+</br>**★ geom_text : plot the labels, rather than dots or some other shape**
-**★ theme_bw : makes the graph's background white**
+</br>**★ theme_bw : makes the graph's background white**

 ```{r}
 ggplot(data=pca.data, aes(x=X, y=Y, label=Sample)) +